sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Clients MAY send an `vtr` (Vectors of Trust Request) parameter.
 If both the `vtr` and `acr_values` are in the request, the `acr_values` MUST take precedence and the `vtr` MUST be ignored.

+**Note:** Risk Based Authentication should be an integral part of the LoA framework that is used such that the End-User's context, identifiers and attributes provided and services requested determine the minimum required LoA for the authentication.
+Selection of the LoA framework is, however, situation specific and beyond the scope of this profile.

 ### Vectors of Trust
 OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vector Trust Mark) values in ID Tokens only if the `acr` Claim is not requested by the Client (either via the `acr_values` or `claims` parameters).
 More information on Vectors of Trust is provided in [[RFC8485]].